How to write a business proposal that wins clients

 What is a business proposal?

 A business proposal is a formal document that outlines your services and persuades potential clients to choose your business.
-You send it to prospective clients to win projects or secure sales by demonstrating why your solution is the best fit for their needs.
+You send it to prospective clients to win projects or secure sales by showing why your solution fits their needs best.

 Types of business proposals